 MSN Nursing Admissions

-The nursing graduate programs are open to a limited number of qualified applicants.
+The nursing graduate program is open to a limited number of qualified applicants.
 Admission is determined on a competitive basis.
 The application deadline is April 1 for fall and October 1 for the spring semester.

 All applicants must meet the general admission requirements the Marshall University Graduate College.

 MSN Application for Admission (REQUIRED)

 - Baccalaureate degree with a major in nursing from an ACEN or CCNE-accredited program.

 - Undergraduate course credit for 3 semester hours of basic statistics, level 200 or higher, with a grade of “C” or better.

 - Undergraduate course credit for 3 semester hours of basic research with a grade of “C” or better.

 - Evidence of a current unencumbered license as a registered nurse in a U.S. jurisdiction.
 Verification form is included in the MSN application package.

 Scholastic achievement as evidenced by an overall undergraduate/graduate Grade Point Average and scores on the Graduate Record Examination as follows: